aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 2.deep learning CNN code for detecting pnemunia -> Deep learning model (CNN) for detecting pnemunia in chest X-ray

--> you can see the outputs on one run of our google collab notebook if you dont need to run it
+<strong>-> you can see the outputs on one run of our google collab notebook if you dont need to run it

 3.images before processing ->